-Restaurants and bars in Beacon Hill
+Where to go in Beacon Hill

 Looking for the perfect little retro-styled dress?
-This jam-packed boutique is a good bet, with an almost overwhelming array of frocks in various prints and cuts by Milly, Nanette Lepore, Rebecca Taylor and Tibi, as well as separates, jeans and T-shirts from Vince, Velvet and Splendid.
+This jam-packed Beacon Hill boutique is a good bet, with an almost overwhelming array of frocks in various prints and cuts by Milly, Nanette Lepore, Rebecca Taylor and Tibi, as well as separates, jeans and T-shirts from Vince, Velvet and Splendid.
 The house style is somewhere between well-groomed preppy and urban sophisticate.

 The debate rages on as to whether the understated Beacon Hill Pub, perched at the end of posh Charles Street, is a legitimate dive bar (sort of an inverted diamond in the rough) or a reservoir for high-earning post-grads who haven't managed to let go of their devotion to cheap Buds and well drinks.
 Who cares?
 With not a frill to be found, but plenty of seats and wallet-friendly drinks (a rarity in the area), it’s the perfect spot for starting off a big night, or winding one down.